ByronStewart/Minesweeper-Clone/Readme.md

 `Layouts/DefaultHeader.tsx` This is the top bar of the UI.
 It will show the username if the current user is logged in.
 The UI features a dropdown menu which contains links to all the pages in the application.
 It also allows the user to login/register and logout depending on the login state of the user.

 ### `frontend/src/components/Minesweeper`

+`Minesweeper/MinesweeperPage.tsx` This is the base page for the minesweeper game.
+It houses all the main components for the minesweeper game.
+The game state changes what is shown on the page.
+If the game is not running a modal is displayed to the user for them to select the difficulty of the game.
+If the game was finished in a success a modal is shown with the stats and a link to the login page if the user is not logged in.
+If the game has not started then a difficulty selection modal is displayed.
+There is a status bar to show the current state of the game with the game board below.
+There is also a button to toggle the ability to flag and reveal for touch devices.

+`Minesweeper/StatusWindows/DifficultySelectorWindow.tsx` This file contains the difficulty selector component.
+It will be shown in a modal and contains the buttons to toggle the difficulties.

+`Minesweeper/StatusWindows/GameLostWindow.tsx` This file is the game lost component which will be shown in a modal.
+It has the ability to reset the game.

+`Minesweeper/StatusWindows/GameWonWindow.tsx` the game won window has a button to reset the game and a link to the login page so the user can save their scores.

+`Minesweeper/StatusWindows/MinesweeperStatusBar.tsx` This component shows the current state of the game.
+The gamestate is housed in a redux store.
+This component queries the redux store and will render the time, number of mines remaining and a button to start a new game.

+`Minesweeper/MinesweeperBoard.tsx` This file contains a the logic for checking if the game is over and to clean up state when the game ends.
+The component checks to see if the game is over on any change in the state and will dispatch the appropriate actions.
+How the board is rendered will depend on the difficulty that is displayed.
+The board will render a Tile component for each square on the board.
+The layout is set using css grid.
+When the game starts it will start an interval which will dispatch in increment time action.

+`Minesweeper/Tile/TileComponent.tsx` This file contains all the rendering logic for each tile in the game.
+The tile can be in a flagged, revealed or hidden.
+And the rendering logic also depends on if the game is running or not.
+There is a lot of conditional logic to apply different classes based on the current states to get the desired effects.
+For example if the game is over and the square is a bomb then the tile component will render the bomb but it will be hidden otherwise.

+`Minesweeper/Tile/utils.ts` This has some helper functions to assist in rendering the tiles or revealing the tiles on click.
+It contains the following functions:

+- findTilesToReveal: This is a helper function which, if the cell has no mines surrounding it will do a depth first search to find all the cells which can be revealed automatically.
+It returns an array of tiles which should be revealed.

+- getTextColor: This function will return a string with the correct css class to apply based on the value in the cell

+- getTextSize: this function will return the correct css class to apply for the difficulty set

+### `frontend/src/features`

+This is where the redux slices will be housed which control the state of the game and the highscores.

+`features/current-game/constants.ts` This file holds the preset options for the three difficulty levels.
+They will all implement IMinesweeperOptions.

+`features/current-game/currentGameSlice.ts` This file has the slice of state which represents the game of minesweeper.
+The slices are made using the reduxtoolkit package.
+It contains the initialState contant and the reducers to set difficulty, update time, get options, highlight and remove highlights from a tile, flag and reveal tiles, increment the time, update the mines remaining, toggle flag, start/end and reset the game.

+`features/current-game/currentGameSlice.test.ts` This has a simple test to check that the game gets set with the correct amount of mines.

+`features/current-game/interfaces.ts` This file contains typescript interfaces, types and enums for type safety in the frontend of the project.
+There is one for the gamestate, tile, minestatus, minesweeper options, difficulty, gamestates and gameproperties.

+`features/current-game/utils.ts` This file contains utility functions which are useful when running the game of minesweeper.

+- It has a function to generate the initial board: this function will create a 2D array with a number of tiles stated as mines
+- It has a function to get the neighbors of the tiles.
+This avoids any boundary conditions of the array.
+- It has a simple function to get the initial mines remaining in a given game.

+`features/game-history/gameHistorySlice.ts` This file contains all the logic to handle the highscores page.
+It has the state as a redux store and helper functions:

+- fetchGameHistory is a thunk to get the highscores from the api
+- postGameScore is a thunk to post a game score to the api
+- makeGamePayloadFromDTO is a helper function to convert the api response into a response for the state
+- gameHistorySlice is the slice of state.
+It has reducers to add a game and a fulfilled fetch of data.

+### `frontend/src/interfaces`

+`interfaces/IAuth.ts` This file contains the relevant interfaces for the authentication hook.
+It has the following interfaces: IAuth, IToken, ILoginSuccessDTO, IRegisterFailDTO, ILoginFailDTO, IUser

+`interfaces/IMessage.ts` This has the interface that the error messages must use

+`interfaces/MinesweeperScoreDTO.ts` This file has the interfaces of the data transfer objects used.
+This is to help when communicating between the API.
+It has an enum minesweeperAPIDifficultyTypes, the interface POSTMinesweeperScoreDTO and GETMinesweeperScoreDTO.

+### `frontend/src`

+`src/services/api/api.ts` This has the axios configuration which will be used throughout the application

+`src/utils/constants.ts` This has constants for the api which is used throughout the application to have a single source of truth

+`src/utils/lib.ts` This has some utility functions:

+- secondsToMinsAndSeconds: Converts seconds to an object containing the number of minutes and the number of seconds
+- formatMinsAndSeconds: takes a number of minutes and a number of seconds and returns a string to display the time

+`src/App.tsx` This file is the root react component from which the app begins.
+It contains has the user provider and the routes using react router.

+`src/index.css` This has some css classes built with tailwind css for common features such as buttons and to import the custom google font

+`src/index.tsx` This is the file which renders the react app to the dom.
+It also provides the redux store to the application.

+`src/react-app-env.d.ts` A default file created with create react app which references the react scripts

+`src/reportWebVitals.ts` Default file provided with create react app

+`src/setupTests.ts` configuration file for jest testing with react

+`src/store.ts` This is the root redux store which imports the currentGame and gameHistory slices described earlier.

 ## Conclusion